mui/mui-x/docs/data/date-pickers/introduction/introduction.md

 ### Choose interaction style

-The first thing you need to decide, is how the user should be able to select their value:
+Depending on your use case, different interaction styles are preferred.

-- For input editing with a popover, use the _Picker_ components:
+- For input editing with a popover for mouse interaction, use the _Picker_ components:

 {{"demo": "BasicDatePicker.js", "hideToolbar": true, "bg": "inline"}}